Wind energy and its issues.

 1.1) The mechanical energy

-It is used directly for pumping, for example, to raise water from a water table.
-These are the "Western" wind turbines.
+It is used directly for example for pumping, to lift the water from an aquifer.
+It is the wind of "Western".

 1.2) Electrical energy